 In addition to the Water Authority, other agencies that own and operate treatment plants within the county include:

-Treated water is purchased by the Water Authority from the Metropolitan Water District, the Helix Water District, the Olivenhain Municipal Water District and the cities of Oceanside, San Diego, and Poway.
-Treated water sources can be delivered directly into member agency’s distribution systems for customer use.
-Whether the water is treated by MWD, the Water Authority, or a local agency, all treated water served in San Diego County meets or exceeds rigorous state and federal water quality regulations.
+Whether the water is treated by MWD, the Water Authority, or a local agency, all treated water served in San Diego County meets or exceeds rigorous state and federal water quality standards.